YoeDistro/yoe-distro/README.md

 - RPM based systems - `sudo dnf install docker`
 - Archlinux based systems - `sudo pacman -S docker`

+Add yourself to the `docker` group:

+- `sudo gpasswd -a $USER docker`
+- log out and log back in

 Install nftable version of iptables on host distribution this is needed for VNC port forwarding to work on docker